-- 5.37 For the purposes of calculating the equity risk sub-module referred to in paragraph 5.35(b) in accordance with the standard formula, an authorised undertaking shall apply a symmetric adjustment to the equity capital charge to cover the risk arising from changes in the level of equity prices. - 5.38 The symmetric adjustment made by an authorised undertaking to the standard equity capital charge, calibrated in accordance with paragraphs 5.20 and 5.21 covering the risk arising from changes in the level of equity prices shall be based on a function of the current level of an appropriate equity index and a weighted average level of that index.
-The weighted average shall be calculated over an appropriate period of time which shall be the same for all authorised undertakings. - 5.39 The symmetric adjustment made by an authorised undertaking to the standard equity capital charge covering the risk arising from changes in the level of equity prices shall not result in an equity capital charge being applied that is more than 10 percentage points lower or 10 percentage points higher than the standard equity capital charge.
+- 5.5.39 For the purposes of calculating the equity risk sub-module referred to in paragraph 5.5.37(b) in accordance with the standard formula, an authorised undertaking shall include a symmetric adjustment to the equity capital charge to cover the risk arising from changes in the level of equity prices. - 5.5.40 The symmetric adjustment made to the standard equity capital charge, calibrated in accordance with paragraphs 5.5.20 and 5.5.21 covering the risk arising from changes in the level of equity prices shall be based on a function of the current level of an appropriate equity index and a weighted average level of that index.
+The weighted average shall be calculated over an appropriate period of time which shall be the same for all authorised undertakings. - 5.5.41 The symmetric adjustment made to the standard equity capital charge covering the risk arising from changes in the level of equity prices shall not result in an equity capital charge being applied that is more than 10 percentage points lower or 10 percentage points higher than the standard equity capital charge. - 5.5.42 An authorised insurance undertaking carrying on long term business providing: - (a) occupational retirement provision business in accordance with Article 4 of Directive 2003/41/EC, - (b) retirement benefits paid by reference to reaching, or the expectation of reaching retirement where the premiums paid for those benefits provide a tax deduction to policyholders in accordance with Maltese law,